 Cons: Not 100% accurate, it does miss some mistakes.

 Read More: How to Avoid Plagiarism

-Grammarly is probably the most well-known grammar app, and with good reason.
-With both an online and desktop-integrated option, you can choose the way to use Grammarly that suits you best.
+Grammarly is probably the most well-known grammar app – and with good reason.
+With both an online and desktop-integrated option, you can choose a way to use Grammarly that suits you best.

-Grammarly lets you choose the types of errors you want to catch, so whether it’s your use of tense, spelling, stylistic errors, repetition, contextual spelling, whatever you need you can make sure you’re covered for.
-The handy style-checker lets you keep your writing in line with the tone you’re after, so you can set it to check for academic reports, business memos, personal blog posts, and heaps more, and Grammarly will suggest where you need to make changes so your work reads in this tone.
+Grammarly lets you pick the types of errors you want to catch.
+So, whether it’s your use of tense, spelling, stylistic errors, repetition, or contextual spelling, whatever you need you can make sure you’re covered.
+The handy style-checker lets you keep your writing in line with the tone you’re after, so you can set it to check for academic reports, business memos, personal blog posts, and lots more, and Grammarly will suggest where you need to make changes so your work reads in your chosen tone.

 As well as telling you where you’ve made an error and providing alternatives, Grammarly tells you why it’s wrong, so you can learn from your mistakes.
 With a built-in plagiarism-checker, you’re covered for originality, too.

 The Microsoft Word-integrated version operates like Microsoft spell check.
 Enable the app from your menu in Microsoft Word, and any errors will appear in a bar down the right side of your page.
 The web-based platform is much like Google Docs; just create your new document and start writing, with a toolbar down the left side of your page providing all the grammar and writing settings you need.